FTC Disclosure - This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 As a result, the store is making it available for purchase again, but at a discount because of its open box status.
 Open box items may or may not be refundable.

-Top 4 Places To Find Open Box Deals on Decor
+Top 4 Places To Find Open Box Deals on Furniture and Decor

 Here are a few places to find open box deals on home decor online.
 As I mentioned earlier, you can find open box deals for other types of items online, but locating home decor is a bit more challenging.
 So, I’ve included the best places I know of to shop these special sales.